Jesperoka/battlebuds/README.md

 - [X] Correctly draw a texture to screen.
 - [X] Read input from controller (hidapi).
 - [X] Create a loop to move some shape based on controller input.
-- [ ] Move multiple (displayed) objects at once.
+- [X] Move multiple (displayed) objects at once.
-- [ ] Create basic collision detection
+- [X] Create basic collision detection.
-- [ ] Add basic Newtonian physics.
+- [X] Add basic Newtonian physics.
-- [ ] Research options for PRNG numbers in Zig/C.
+- [X] Research options for PRNG numbers in Zig/C.
-- [ ] (*) Implement framerate control.
+- [X] (*) Implement framerate control.
 - [ ] (.)
 Design player character.
+- [ ] Implement a basic map selection menu.
+- [ ] Extend to menu with a couple of settings.
+- [ ] Add character selection.

 Performance:

-- [ ] Investigate Zig vectors with automatic SIMD.
+- [X] Investigate Zig vectors with automatic SIMD.
-- [ ] Threading.
-- [ ] (?)
-Hardware acceleration (excuse to learn CUDA, look into [GEM/libgbm](https://manpages.debian.org/unstable/libdrm-dev/drm-memory.7.en.html)).
+- ~~[ ] (?)
+Hardware acceleration (excuse to learn CUDA, look into [GEM/libgbm](https://manpages.debian.org/unstable/libdrm-dev/drm-memory.7.en.html)).~~
+- [X] Use perf to profile the code.
+- [ ] Separate thread for player input handling.
+- [ ] Spacial optimization of collision detection.

 Art:

-- [ ] Make some static pixel art.
+- [X] Make some static pixel art.
-- [ ] Make pixel art for animation frames.
+- [X] Make pixel art for animation frames.
-- [ ] (*) Add frame count based animations
+- [X] (*) Add frame count based animations
-- [ ] (.)
+- [X] (.)
 Animation switch on charater mode.
 - [ ] (?)
 Fancy 3D/2.5D background or something, game will still be 2D.

+Audio:

+- [X] Test out audio in SDL2.
+- [ ] Investigate limits of 8-bit audio format, needed for lower filesizes.

 # NOTES DURING DEVELOPMENT
 ### Libdrm and XCB
 Tried using libdrm at first, but as far as I can tell, it's not possible (without some custom magic compatability layers) inside WSL2 because the Linux kernel does not have permission to control the framebuffers *just like that*.
 Thus, I've switched to XCB, and after banging my head at a wall for a bit, it seems we can get this to work.
 XCB is at least somewhat low level, and does teach me stuff about C programming and the
 X protocol, but it's not the ideal experience of writing directly to framebuffers.
 It would have been cool to learn about double buffering, page-flipping